 – Earthquake Country Alliance

-To best prepare for El Nino, Los Angeles County has compiled a list of resources and preparedness tips, available here.
+To best prepare for weather conditions, Los Angeles County has compiled a list of resources and preparedness tips.
+For high winds, check here.
+For storm preparation, check here.
+For Cooling Centers during extreme heat, check here.

 Residents are encouraged to be aware of tsunami alerts and designated evacuation routes in the event of a tsunami.
 Please use the links below as resources for tsunami preparedness.